 and includes stock licks but does not include basic feed only;

-“MRL Standard” means the “Maximum Residue Limit Standard”, listing maximum residue limits set by the Australian Pesticides and Veterinary Medicines Authority (APVMA) as published in the Agricultural and Veterinary Chemical Gazette of the Commonwealth, together with any amendments, as at February 2006;
+MRL Standard means the “Maximum Residue Limit Standard”, listing maximum residue limits set by the Australian Pesticides and Veterinary Medicines Authority (APVMA) as published in the Agricultural and Veterinary Chemical Gazette of the Commonwealth, together with any amendments, as at February 2006;

-“processed food” means a basic feed which has been changed in form by chemical, physical, or mechanical treatment and includes by-products.
+processed food means a basic feed which has been changed in form by chemical, physical, or mechanical treatment and includes by-products.

 (2) In these regulations a reference to agricultural produce by a group name specified in Column 1 of Schedule 1 is a reference to the agricultural produce specified opposite that group name in Column 2 of that Schedule.